w3c/wai-curricula/content/designer/visual-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities orient on web pages and applications using text and visual cues, including focus indicators, as well as spacing and grouping to communicate regions.
+Explain how people with disabilities orient on web pages and applications using visual and non-visual cues, including focus indicators, as well as spacing and grouping to communicate regions.
 Present strategies to plan for the inclusion of such cues early in the visual design phase.

 #### Learning Outcomes for Topic